ohugoteixeira/ohugoteixeira/README.md

 * 🔭 I'm doing my way into Web Development to reach on Fullstack.
 * 🌱 I’m currently learning: HTML, CSS (Bootstrap), JS (ReactJs).
 * 👨‍💻 All of my projects are available at my [Github](https://github.com/Djbetamax/Projetos)
-* ⚡ Fun fact (or not hahaha): Currently I'm playing some Rogue Like games but my favorite game is Path Of Exile which is an Action RPG based on Diablo II.
+* ⚡ Fun fact (or not hahaha): My favorite game is Path Of Exile which is an Action RPG based on Diablo II.
 * 😄 Pronouns: He/Him

 <br>